AdobeDocs/experience-platform.en/help/segmentation/methods/streaming-segmentation.md

   - However, if the segment definition contained in the `inSegment` event is profile only, the segment definition **will** be enabled for streaming segmentation.
 - The segment definition uses "Ignore year" as part of its time constraints.

-Please note the following guidelines apply when doing streaming segmentation:
+Please note the following guidelines that apply to streaming segmentation queries:

 | Query type | Guideline |
 | ---------- | -------- |